benem3000/mcspatched/README.md

 <img width="750" height="400" alt="patchdisabled" src="https://github.com/user-attachments/assets/23bfcc83-1b57-4223-b07b-90ef0441bb0d" />

 ## Verification
-To ensure the OS is actually utilizing the bypass.
-Run this command:

-`cat /sys/module/mac80211/parameters/skip_mcs_check`

-*(If it returns `Y`, the patch is active.
-If it returns `N`, verify your kernel arguments.
-If it returns "No such file or directory", then there is an issue with the install.).*

 You can verify the signature by downloading the `cosign.pub` file from this repository and running the following command: